What is the server location? Why is it important?

 Helps your website load faster

-Server location affects how quickly your website data reaches users.
+Server location and website speed are directly connected.
 When the server is closer to the people visiting your site, pages load faster and feel more responsive.
-This helps users move through the site without wasting time waiting for the site and its pages to load.
+This helps users move through the site without wasting time waiting for pages to load.

 Improves the user experience